brainpm/bpm-publish/readme.md

 The publishing sub-command used by [brainpm/bpm](http://guthub.com/brainpm/bpm).

 TOD
-- [ ] move all github-specific code her
+- [ ] move all github-specific code here
 - [ ] rename to bpm-github